Updates

 - Best student and postdoc presentation prizes.

-- Workshop: an optional hands-on session focused on advanced features and design of FEniCSx, rather than a basic introduction.
+- Tutorial session: an optional hands-on session focused on advanced features and design of FEniCSx.
 It is scheduled as a morning session on the first day of the conference.

 Conference venue